Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

     <ul>
       <li>This release resolves unexpected SAS controller behavior on hardware nodes, where previously hot-plugging drives could cause cluster instability.</li>
       <li>For clusters with certain erasure coding configurations deployed before July 4, 2020, this release resolves an issue that previously could occur during quorum formation, resulting in internal metadata being in an inconsistent state.</li>
-      <li>This release makes Qumulo Core more resilient to unexpected drive controller behavior.</li>
       <li>This release resolves a memory leak issue on HPE Apollo 4200 Gen 10 36T, 90T, 192T, and 336T Encrypted nodes when querying for system data.</li>
     </ul>
   </li>